Yuri05/TestCreateReports/README.md

 ## What to do when reports are created<a id="next-step"></a>

-When the qualification reports are created, pull requests are triggered (one pull request for each qualification report) toward the branch defined in the first step (for instance, `my-reports`).<br>
+When the qualification reports are created, pull requests (PR) are created (one PR for each qualification report) toward the branch defined in the first step (for instance, `my-reports`).<br>
 The pull requests will allow users to review the updates in the reports and adopt the new version.
+For each created PR:
+* Close and reopen the PR: this will trigger the automated checks (e.g. links and cross-references) of the created report.
+* If you have a GitHub Copilot license: assign Copilot as PR reviewer (Copilot will then check the report as well)

 ## Models